Theatre in London this Autumn 2019

 The Nutcracker.
 London Coliseum.
 Just magical and delightful.

 Sleeping Beauty and Coppelia.
 Royal Opera House.
 Sumptuous, gorgeous classical ballet.

 Royal Festival Hall.
 A feast of classical Christmas, including the brilliant Messiah.

 Royal Albert Hall.
 A brilliant programme of Christmas carol sing-a-longs, The Nutcracker, gospel choirs, choristers and Katherine Jenkins.

 A Christmas Carol.
 The Old Vic.
 The original.
 The best Christmas story.

 White Christmas.
 Dominion Theatre.
 The other classic festive feel-good play.

 The Snow Queen.
 At the lovely Rose Theatre in Kingston.
-Comfortable seats and better priced seats than West End but just as good.
+Comfortable and better priced seats than in the West End but just as good.